joaquinelio/litul-crud/README.md

 AND it is up to date.

-**JavaScript thoughts**
+***JavaScript thoughts***

 Learning...
 I learn to hate JS.
 2 Months.
 So far
-...
-5 real bugs, real errors, real learning.
+...10 real bugs, real errors, real learning.
-...
-63 from spelling.
+...80+ from spelling.
 My mistakes.
 But a TOTAL FAILURE FROM JS LANG.
-The found spell bugs is a problem, exhausting and time consuming.
+The found spelling bugs is a problem, exhausting and time consuming.
-The biggest problem is for those you didnt find.
+The biggest problem is for those you didn't find.
 You NEVER know when it's finished, cause it never finishes.
 Any untested line is a treath, any mod you do you can reintroduce same bugs.
 It is crazy.
 Only bet is rely on frameworks and strong styling.
 Parameters inside quotes?
 What a source of problems.
 Freedom sucks.

     **JS, the freedom to step on the flowers.**

 Async.
-Trap for newbies usually said.
-I fell down too.
-Because.
-The many training courses that don't have the word "ASYNC" in their very first sentence are wrong.
-Async is great, great.
-No need to fork a thread and wait.
-You are the boss
+You are the boss.
 You dont tell your minions what to do then sit and wait until they finish.
 You send them to work with a list, and go and do another boss thing.
 With sometimes the philosophical issue:

     **Now it is doing nothing, but nothing is wrong.**